Choosing a home siding can be a daunting process. It's a whole new arena to become familiar with and it's not uncommon to have questions.

 Where do I purchase HardieBacker® cement board?

-Home Depot® and Lowe's® Home Improvement both stock HardieBacker cement board or call customer service at 1-888-JHARDIE for your closest sales representative.
+Available at Home improvement retailers and pro dealers nationwide or call customer service at 1-888-JHARDIE for your closest sales representative.

 HardieBacker board may be cut with a carbide-tipped scoring knife (found at Home Depot® and Lowe's® Home Improvement stores), utility knife, or cutting shears (manual, electric or pneumatic).
 If you use a grinder be sure to cut outside and use a dust reducing circular saw with a Diablo® HardieBlade™ circular saw for more protection use a HEPA vacuum extraction.